AMWA-TV/bcp-005-02/README.md

 ### Why does it matter?

--An NMOS Controller must verify that any Receiver is compliant with a Sender producing HDCP-encrypted streams, as only IPMX/HKEP-compliant Receivers can process such content.
+- An NMOS Controller must verify that any Receiver is compliant with a Sender producing HDCP-encrypted streams, as only IPMX/HKEP-compliant Receivers can process such content.
 - A standardized framework enables Controllers to systematically verify and/or enforce compliance.

 ### How does it work?